![]() |

 What’s better about the New Covenant?
 It lasts the better part of a “thousand generations”!

-Psalm 105:8-10 He remembers His covenant forever, the commitment that He made to a thousand generations, 9 the covenant that He made with Abraham, and His oath to Isaac, 10 and confirmed it to Jacob as a statute and to Israel as an everlasting covenant.
+Psalm 105:8-10 He remembers His Covenant forever, the commitment that He made for a THOUSAND GENERATIONS [1], 9 the covenant that He made with Abraham and His oath to Isaac.
+10 He confirmed it to Jacob as a permanent rule, and to Israel (Jacob) as an EVERLASTING COVENANT [See Ezekiel 37:26].

 What else is “better” about the New Covenant?
 Answer—better people!
 The first covenant was NOT faulty but the people were!